- Chess Age Show Spoiler

 On the 41st expedition of the Fan Ages Touring Club we visited a few board games: Bowling, Chess, Backgammon, Checker’s.
 We also visited Kaelis’ Pub Office and Walking Maze.
 See Minasunda’s video!

 Unfortunately, I kept crashing on most ages, so I had to leave.
 On the flip side, the rest of the expedition managed to visit the ages!
-This is the call stack I got every time I crashed:

 - Call stack Show Spoiler

 Kaelis’ Pub Office, released by KaelisEbonRai in January 2010, is (probably) a cavern location quite similar to the Kahlo pub, so thematically related to the DRC contest; it could in fact be taken for a Cyan age.
 It has two public imagers, a list of recent visitors, a balloon, and suspiciously glowing beverages.